nagarjun73/bike-rental-frontend/README.md

 JsonWebToken based Authentication, Role Managment fuctionality for user to have the right amount of access of data and permission.
 Bcrypt.js for Password Encryption, Express Validator for middleware level validation and sanitization with loadsh.AWS S3 along with Multer is used for capturing and storing multiple images and made use of Nodemailer for Email Verification.

 Formik and Yup for handling form validation and state management. made use of socket for tracking realtime location of vehicle and displayed on map using React leaflet library.
 Integrated Payment gateway using Stripe.

-**Contributions and Future Scope:**

-The repository reflects diligent development, incorporating iterative improvements and enhancements.
-Future plans may include expanding features, optimizing performance, and further refining the user experience based on feedback and evolving industry standards.